Camp under the stars, spot elephant + giraffe on our mountain bike safari tour Namibia

 Total riding distance today is about 50km and will take about five hours.
 The scenery is magnificent and few people have cycled here before, this truly is a first!

-After a quick shower we’ll jump in the van and drive down the river bed to see if we can spot any of the local elephants, giraffe, or even lion.
+Even though we are ‘wild camping’, we will still have showers with us, so we’ll have a quick freshen up before jumping in the van and drive down the river bed to see if we can spot any of the local elephants, giraffe, or even lion.

 Dinner at the camp will be prepared for you around the open fire and served under lamp light with some South African red wine to make sure you’re warm inside and out.